 This is when an unpredictable event takes place that hits the news and a brand reacts.
 A great example of this is Norwegian Airways’ with their ‘Brad is single.
 Flights for only £149 one way to New York’.
 This went out the day after it was announced that Brangelina were splitting up.
 A ballsy approach that generated huge coverage and brand kudos whilst also selling the low fare dream to the US.

-A key to real time marketing is often a fluid and immediate process.
-Real time marketing requires significant planning and a clear process.
+A key to this scenario is often a fluid and immediate process.
+It requires significant planning and a clear process.
 How quickly can ads be made?
 Who is responsible for signing off work?
 How will it impact the brand or sales?
 Can you manage customer reaction?

 Known event but unknown result.

 These are events that you know are going to take place but no one is sure of the final outcome.
 Perfect examples of this would be the referendum, the Grand National or a football match.
 Paddy Power is the king of this type of real time marketing.
 One of their memorable examples being their mockery of Boris Johnson just after the Brexit vote was announced (see image above).

 Consumers are often tricked into thinking that brands are being reactive to an event.
 The communication is designed to appear ‘in the moment’ but in hindsight, it is actually ‘planned spontaneity’.
 Brand communications can be planned months in advance and you can take the opportunity to identify a multitude of different ‘reactive’ scenarios and then script an outcome for each, picking the one to suit the ‘moment in time’.